How to Install BleachBit on Ubuntu 24.04/22.04/20.04

 This command installs BleachBit on your system using Flatpak, giving you an alternative installation method for this helpful cleaning tool.

-Launch BleachBit on Ubuntu via CLI or GUI
+Launch BleachBit via CLI or GUI

 Once you’ve successfully installed BleachBit on your Ubuntu system, you can launch the application and use its powerful features.
 There are several ways to launch BleachBit, and we’ll explore two common methods.